China September data shows loan recovery but weak investment, forex outflows cloud picture

 "But a hard landing, defined as closer to the 5-6 percent region, is still a low probability event in the next 6-12 months."

-(Additional reporting by Shao Xiaoyi; Writing by Pete Sweeney; Editing by Kim Coghill)
+(Additional reporting by Shao Xiaoyi; Writing by Pete Sweeney; Editing by Kim Coghill; Editing by Kim Coghill)